 - New symptoms or medical conditions that occur as a result of your injury

-If you have been injured in an accident that resulted in you suffering an injury, contact Lynch Law Firm for a free, no obligation consultation.
+If you have been injured in an accident that resulted in you suffering an injury, contact Lynch Law Firm, PC for a free, no obligation consultation.

 We will provide you with a free, no obligation consultation to review your claim and help you determine if you are entitled to compensation from the at-fault party.
 Our attorneys have helped numerous accident victims with their personal injury claims, and will not hesitate to help you pursue the maximum compensation you deserve.
 All of our services are provided on a contingency fee basis, which means you only pay us if we recover compensation for your claim.